Characters of the Marvel Cinematic Universe: A–L: Amadeus Cho

 Amadeus Cho (voiced by Aleks Le) is an Oscorp intern in an alternate universe.
 He is later promoted to engineer.

-As of 2025, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.
+As of 2026, the character has appeared in one project: the Disney+ animated series Your Friendly Neighborhood Spider-Man.

 Helen Cho

 Dr. Helen Cho (portrayed by Claudia Kim) is a world-renowned Korean geneticist and the leader of the U-GIN Research Group.
 She is called upon to assist the Avengers with her research and technology in the war against Hydra, treating Clint Barton's injuries.
 Later, she is approached and brainwashed by Ultron to create a new body for him using vibranium and synthetic tissue, this body becoming Vision.

-As of 2025, the character has appeared in one project: the film Avengers: Age of Ultron.
+As of 2026, the character has appeared in one project: the film Avengers: Age of Ultron.

 Stuart Clarke / Rampage

 Stuart Clarke (portrayed by Eric André), also known as Rampage, is a member of a Chicago street crew led by Parker Robbins who is later ousted and replaced by Riri Williams after a technological error during a recent heist by Hood's street gang.
 He was later killed by John offscreen when he was mentioned by Riri to the police that he was found dead in his apartment.

-As of 2025, the character has appeared in one project: the Disney+ series Ironheart.
+As of 2026, the character has appeared in one project: the Disney+ series Ironheart.

 Clea

 Clea (portrayed by Charlize Theron) is a sorceress from the Dark Dimension.
 In 2024, she comes to Earth to enlist Stephen Strange's help.

-As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness (mid-credits cameo).
+As of 2026, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness (mid-credits cameo).

 P. Cleary

 P. Cleary (portrayed by Arian Moayed) is an agent for the Department of Damage Control (DODC).
 Cleary helmed interrogations against Peter Parker and his friends and family when Mysterio outed his secret identity as Spider-Man.
 When Cleary had already forgotten Parker's existence under Stephen Strange's spell, he also expressed interest in investigating an incident at AvengerCon in New Jersey involving Kamala Khan, sending Agent Sadie Deever.
 Due to the incident and a confrontation with Khan, Cleary removes Deever from the mission and relieves her from her position.
+Cleary hires Trevor Slattery to spy on actor Simon Williams, who is suspected of having superpowers, and that Hollywood has a Doorman Clause, according to which individuals with superpowers are not allowed to participate in any major roles in movies or television shows.
+After this, he imprisons Slattery for failing in his mission until he discovers that he was freed by Williams, but Cleary reveals that ionic energy was detected at the blast site and suggests that Williams could be a valuable resource.

-As of 2025, the character has appeared in two projects: the film Spider-Man: No Way Home; and the Disney+ series Ms. Marvel.
-He will return in the Disney+ series Wonder Man (2026).
+As of 2026, the character has appeared in three projects: the film Spider-Man: No Way Home; and the Disney+ series Ms. Marvel and Wonder Man (2026–present).